Anthony Madison

 Anthony David Madison (born October 8, 1981) is an American former professional football player who was a defensive back in the National Football League (NFL).
 He played college football for the Alabama Crimson Tide and was signed by the Pittsburgh Steelers as an undrafted free agent in 2006.
-He appeared in 2 Super Bowls and winning Super Bowl XLIII against the Arizona Cardinals.
+He appeared in two Super Bowls and winning Super Bowl XLIII.

 Early life

 Madison went to high school in Thomasville.
 He played quarterback, wide receiver, running back, defensive back and returned kicks.
 He was a two-time all-state pick.
 Rivals top 100 and was considered by many to be a Charlie Ward type athlete.
 He received numerous scholarship offers from the likes of Auburn, Ole Miss and LSU but ultimately choosing to play for The University of Alabama.
 His high school career stats include 14 interceptions and over 4,000 yards of offense.
 He was considered a top basketball player, where he earned all state honors.